-The Government of the District of Columbia, Department of Behavioral Health, Children and Youth Services Division is soliciting applications from qualified organizations to implement Community Approaches to Prevention (CAP).
+The Government of the District of Columbia, Department of Behavioral Health, Children and Youth Services Division is soliciting applications from qualified organizations in Ward 3 and Ward 4 to implement Community Approaches to Prevention (CAP).
 The goal of this funding is to promote the prevention of substance use and misue among high risk youth between ages 12 and 25 through the identification, selection and implementation of appropriate evidence-based interventions and environmental strategies (Attachment H).
-DBH will fund eight (8) CAP grantees with a proven track record of engaging at risk and high risk populations.
-The geographical location and coverage area for this funding opportunity include one (1) organization per ward within the eight wards of the District of Columbia.
-Organizations must have a physical office location within the ward(s) they are proposing to serve.
+DBH will fund eight (2) CAP grantees with a proven track record of engaging at risk and high risk populations.
+The geographical location and coverage area for this funding opportunity include one (1) organization in ward 3 and one organization in ward 4 in the District of Columbia.
+Organizations must have either a physical office location within the ward(s) they are proposing to serve or a close partnership with an organization with an established physical presence (office location, program activities, etc) in either ward 3 or in ward 4.

-This solicitation includes one (1) competition with eight (8) application opportunities.
+This solicitation includes one (1) competition with two (2) application opportunities.